Randomization tests for peer effects in group formation experiments: Permutation tests in two group formation designs

-We now show how to apply the theoretical results of the previous section in practice.
-We consider two designs, the stratified randomized design and completely randomized design, that satisfy the requirements of Theorem~\ref{th:sufficient-conditions} and that therefore allow for permutation tests.
-We then consider design- and analysis-based approaches for incorporating additional covariates, beyond the attribute of interest.
+We now apply the theory of the previous section in practice.
+We consider two designs, the stratified randomized design and completely randomized design, and show that these designs have the required symmetries for permutation tests on exposures.